Tuesday, January 20, 2015

 as a prelude to the Third Republic.

-That it was as conservative as
+That the Republic was at least as conservative

-would have been a monarchy,
+as would have been a monarchy

 is not said.